8e7an/dotvim/NOTES.md

 `gq` ?

+`gn` Go to next occurance of last searched term (buffer /) switching to visual mode.

+`gN` Go to previous occurance of last searched term (buffer /) switching to visual mode.

 `e` Go to the end of the word.

 `: / **<space>** / **<enter>**` : for command - Default move cursor to the next character.